Dhanabhon/flutter-boilerplate/README.md

-# flutter-boilerplate
+# Flutter Boilerplate
-A simple boilerplate project
+A simple boilerplate project that adopts the concept of clean architecture and modularization.